 Natalie is honored to have the opportunity to serve her hometown and represent the people of Leominster as the State Representative for the 4th Worcester District.
 Natalie has a proven record of hard work, perseverance and determination.
 She believes in the importance of a government that is accessible and understandable to the people that it serves.
 Natalie brings a new voice for the people of Leominster -- a voice that is dedicated to helping all of its residents, especially for those who feel that their voice goes unheard.

-Natalie has been appointed to five committees for the 2019-2020 legislative session: the House Committee on Personnel & Administration (Vice Chair), the House Committee on Ways and Means, the Joint Committee on Ways and Means, the Joint Committee on Mental Health, Substance Abuse & Recovery, and the Joint Committee on Health Care Financing.
-Natalie also serves as the House Co-Chair of the Library Caucus and the Higher Education Caucus.
+Natalie has been appointed to five committees for the 2023-2024 legislative session: the Joint Committee on Public Service (House Vice Chair), the House Committee on Ways and Means, the Joint Committee on Ways and Means, the Joint Committee on Mental Health, Substance Abuse and Recovery, and the Joint Committee on Children, Families, and Persons with Disabilities.
+Natalie also serves as a House Co-Chair of the Library Caucus, Public Higher Education Caucus, Protecting Animal Welfare (PAW) Caucus, and the Sexual Violence Task Force of the Women's Caucus.